FlawwsX/erp_adminmenu/README.md

 3. Once you're in, you can use `git clone https://github.com/FlawwsX/erp_adminmenu.git` and it will download the resource for you.
 4. After that, do `cd erp_adminmenu/web` and run `yarn`
 5. Now you can do `yarn build` and it should build the admin menu HTML files for production.
+6. Run the SQL file included, should be called `adminmenu.sql`
-6. Do make sure that you have something like `set discordWebhook "https://discord.com/webhook/...` in the server.cfg
+7. Make sure you have `set discordWebhook "REPLACEMEWITHWEBHOOK"` in the server.cfg
-7. Add `exec "@erp_adminmenu/permissions.cfg"` to your server.cfg
+8. Add `exec "@erp_adminmenu/permissions.cfg"` to your server.cfg
-8. Fill in the `permissions.cfg` file.
+9. Fill in the `permissions.cfg` file.
-9. Start the resource using `ensure erp_adminmenu`
+10. Start the resource using `ensure erp_adminmenu`

 ## Things to note